[Last updated June 2015]

 There are no customs restrictions, duties or taxes on the import or export of bullion coins and bars.
 However, a Goods and Service Tax (GST) exemption permit must be filled out and declared at the Red Channel checkpoints upon arrival in Singapore.

 There is no sales tax (GST) and no Capital Gains or similar taxes.
 Premiums can be reasonable though not as low as Hong Kong.
-Avoid Singapore Mint as their premiums are ridiculous and they have a lot of gimmicky items.
+Avoid Singapore Mint as their premiums are ridiculous and they sell many gimmicky items.
 See our Links section for a list of dealers.
 Certis Cisco is a safe deposit facility in Singapore worth considering.

 Singaporeans are big buyers of precious metals and with the Singapore Precious Metal Exchange (SPMX) the country is the second largest precious metals trading hub in Asia after Hong Kong.
 In addition, global bailment, precious metal refinement and logistics companies have or are planning important facilities here.